Dormans to Lingfield walk

 If you want to abandon the walk in mid-morning there is an infrequent bus service along Felcourt Road at the southern tip of Dormans Park (Mon–Sat), but it will usually be quicker to head for one of the stations.

-If driving, there is no car park at Dormans and limited roadside parking.
+If driving, there is limited roadside parking at Dormans station but no car park.
 It would be simpler to park at Lingfield and take the train to Dormans (or do the preamble).
-Lingfield station car park costs £5.95 Mon–Sat, £2.25 Sun & BH (2019).
+Lingfield station car park costs £6 Mon–Fri, £5.95 Sat, £2.25 Sun & BH (2022).

 Take the train nearest to 09:50 from Victoria to Dormans, or half an hour earlier (to Lingfield) if doing the pre-walk extension.

 The suggested lunch pub in Lingfield is The Star (01342-832364), after 8 km.
 It is just outside the picturesque Old Town, has a large garden and serves good food all day.
-For an alternative you would have to make a short detour: there are restaurants, cafés and another pub clustered around the village pond (see Tea below).
+For an alternative you would have to make a short detour: there are cafés, restaurants and another pub clustered around the village pond (see Tea below).

-The post-walk extension goes past The Old House at Home (01342-836828) in the village of Dormansland, 1 km before Dormans station.
+The post-walk extension goes past The Old House at Home (01342-836828; closed Tue) in the village of Dormansland, 1 km before Dormans station.
 A short detour would take you to an alternative pub on Dormans High Street, the Royal Oak (01342-836611).

 After the walk, we would love to get your feedback